IM-1

-IM-1 was a robotic Moon landing mission conducted by Intuitive Machines (IM) in February 2024 using a Nova-C lunar lander.
-After contact with the lunar surface on February 22 the lander tipped to an unplanned 30 degree angle.
-All instrument payloads remained functional and the mission was deemed a success.
-IM-1 was the first commercial mission to successfully soft-land on the Moon.
-NASA provided funding support for the mission through the Commercial Lunar Payload Services program.
-The lander, named Odysseus, carried six NASA-developed payloads and several others from commercial and educational customers.
-On February 29, Odysseus lost power and shut down with the start of the lunar night.
+After contact with the lunar surface, the lander tipped to an unplanned 30 degree angle.
+All instrument payloads remained functional and the mission was deemed a success, though the data transmission rate was significantly below the planned rate.
+NASA provided funding support for the mission through the Commercial Lunar Payload Services program. carried six NASA-developed payloads and several others from commercial and educational customers.
+On February 29, Odysseus lost power and shut down with the start of the lunar night, and could not be reactivated at the start of the next lunar day.